-Additives and processing aids for organic liquor production
+Additives and processing aids for organic liquor production for non-JAS certification

-The allowed materials are in line with the current version of Labeling Standards of Organic Liquor (National Tax Agency, Notice No. 7) and Attached Table 1 Additives.
-In case of JONA IFOAM Certification, there are the materials with additional conditions and the prohibited materials.
+The allowed materials are in line with Labeling Standards of Organic Liquor (effective until Oct.
+1, 2025) and Attached Table 1 Additives.
+In case of JONA IFOAM Certification, there are the materials with additional conditions